travtherobber/tinylento_docs/README.md

 # tiny lento v0.1

+this is a temporary repository for use while i complete work on the interpreter and will be moved to the main repo upon completion.

 tiny lento is a minimalist, speakable, and rigorously deterministic programming language.
 version 0.1 represents the frozen core specification for the language architecture, built on principles of maximum clarity and predictable flow.